hemanta212/blogger-cli/docs/blog_management.md

 blogger config -b <blogname> -re <config_filename>
 ```

-> Never use this to make some blog as a default blog instead use [setdefault](#Setting-default-blog) command.
+> Never use config to add a default property to a blog to make it default instead use [setdefault](#Setting-default-blog) command.

 # Setting default blog: